jjvanzon/JJs-Reference-Architecture/Code Style.md

 __Reason:__

-Entity equality checks might be better done by ID than by reference, because persistence frameworks do not always provide instance integrity, so code that compares identities is less likely to break.
+Persistence frameworks do not always provide instance integrity, so code that compares identities may be less likely to break.

 #### CLR Data Types

 Prefer using CLR-complient data types.
-Some aren't.
+Some aren't CLR-complient.

 <table><tr><th>Recommended</th><th>Less Preferred</th></tr><tr><td>